Massachusetts Medicaid Definition

 3. Personal Care Attendant (PCA) – pays for a personal care provider for a defined number of hours at home.
-Beneficiaries are permitted to hire an attendant of their choosing and this can include hiring their own family members.
+Beneficiaries are permitted to hire an attendant of their choosing which includes hiring their own family members.

 4. Enhanced Adult Foster Care / Caregiver Homes Program – helps nursing home qualified individuals reside in the home of a loved one and compensates the loved one for providing care.